Feel the spiritual ambience inside St. Peter's Basilica known as one of the holiest Catholic shrines in the world with a professional live guide

 Cast from bronze stripped from the Pantheon's portico, the Baldacchino majestically hovers above the Papal Altar, creating a space of profound spirituality.
 Its ornate design and towering presence underscore the basilica's significance, fusing art, faith, and history in an extraordinary manifestation of architectural brilliance.

-Location: St. Peter's Basilica is located in Vatican City, an independent city-state enclaved within Rome, Italy.
-Its exact address is Piazza San Pietro, 00120 Città del Vaticano, which translates to "St. Peter's Square, Vatican City
+St. Peter's Basilica is located in Vatican City, an independent city-state enclaved within Rome, Italy.
+Its exact address is Piazza San Pietro, 00120 Città del Vaticano, which translates to "St. Peter's Square, Vatican City.

 By Metro: You can avail a ride in the Line A metro directions from the Battistini, Ottaviano or Cipro Stations and get off at the Ottaviano-S. Pietro Station, located just outside the Vatican.
 From there, the basilica is located a short walk away.